yliyanage/Accident-Detection/pages/data_collect.md

 # Data Collecting

-We have collected real-data provided by the California Department of Transportation, and  the California Highway Patrol, during the month of January 2020 in North direction of the I-405 freeway in the Los Angeles County.
+We have collected real-data provided by the California Department of Transportation[^1], and  the California Highway Patrol[^2], during the month of January 2020 in North direction of the I-405 freeway in the Los Angeles County.

 <p align="center"><img src="../images/g_map.png" height="400" width="400"> </p>